-An award winning biotech startup, AUM Biosciences, is hoping to address the low returns on R&D investment that currently exist in oncology drug development, with an overarching mission to improve drug availability and affordability, worldwide.
+An award winning biotech startup, AUM Biosciences, is addressing the low returns on R&D investment that currently exist in oncology drug development, with a view to improving drug availability and affordability, worldwide.

 At present, only one in ten oncology drugs make it to market.
 This puts pressure on valuable R&D dollars, elevates market prices, and creates a significant gap in meeting medical needs in “pharmerging” nations.

-In Asia, this availability and affordability issue is a particular problem – with this continent accounting for more than 60 percent of all global cancer cases – but the issue also exists in Europe, one of the world’s most advantaged regions.
+In Asia, availability and affordability is a particular problem – with this continent accounting for more than 60 percent of all global cancer cases.
+However, the issue also exists in Europe, one of the world’s most advantaged regions.

-“With rising and unsustainable R&D costs, there is a need for a change in paradigm to smarter drug development models coming from Asia, so as to improve the accessibility of medicine globally,” AUM’s Chief Executive, Vishal Doshi, tells us ahead of the Bio Connections Australia Conference.
+“With rising and unsustainable R&D costs, there is a need for a change in paradigm to smarter drug development models coming from Asia, so as to improve the accessibility of medicine globally,” said Chief Executive Vishal Doshi ahead of the Bio Connections Australia Conference.

 A holistic model

-AUM’s model aims to accelerate early phase trials, in turn saving time and overall R&D expenditure, enabling researchers to develop phase III-ready drugs that are cost-competitive globally.
+AUM’s model aims to accelerate early phase trials, in turn saving time and overall R&D expenditure.
+This will enable researchers to develop phase III-ready drugs that are cost-competitive globally.

 The firm will deploy biomarker-driven strategies and digital innovation to further de-risk the asset from Phase I to proof of concept.
 For late-stage clinical development and commercialisation, it will utilise external partners.

-As a result of these measures, researchers can expect shorter timelines and will potentially be permitted to submit smaller studies when gaining approval.
+As a result of these measures, researchers can expect shorter drug development timelines and potentially submit smaller studies when gaining approval.

 A data-driven approach

 The use of data-driven technology, like AI, will enable the firm to develop drugs more quickly and economically.
-More importantly, it will help in making informed clinical decisions at the development stages.
+Importantly, it will also help researchers make informed clinical decisions at the development stages.

-In doing so, it will place the researchers at the forefront of technology innovation and allow them to be competitive in the global arena.
+In doing so, it will place the researchers at the forefront of technology innovation and allow them to compete in the global arena.

-Mr Doshi says, “The current technologies available can be great enablers to support AUM in making informed decisions to achieve greater success”.
+“The current technologies available can be great enablers to support AUM in making informed decisions to achieve greater success,” Mr. Doshi said.

-Mr Doshi says, “We strongly believe in building robust partnerships to enhance and catalyse the development process”.
+“We strongly believe in building robust partnerships to enhance and catalyse the development process,” Mr. Doshi concluded.